Fathers and Daughters: Plot

+The film is told in alternating segments between the past with Katie as a child with Jake and as a young adult in relationships with others.

-Jake Davis is a Pulitzer Prize-winning novelist with a wife and daughter whom he loves dearly.
-However, while they're driving home from a party he argues with his wife over his flirting with a woman (he had cheated on her in the past, causing suspicion).
+Jake Davis is a Pulitzer Prize-winning novelist with a wife and daughter Katie, whom he loves dearly.
+However, while they're driving home from a party, he argues with his wife over his flirting with a woman (he had cheated on her in the past, causing suspicion).
 This distracts him, causing their car's collision with a truck.

 Jake is injured badly, while his wife dies.
 His injury leaves him with brain damage, causing him seizures.
-A doctor warns him he needs treatment, since otherwise this might result in psychotic episodes.
-Jake reluctantly agrees, going to a hospital for treatment for seven months while his daughter Katie stays with her aunt Elizabeth and uncle William.
+A doctor warns him he needs treatment, as otherwise they might turn into psychotic episodes.
+Jake reluctantly agrees, going to a hospital for treatment for seven months while Katie stays with her aunt Elizabeth and uncle William.

-Upon his return, Elizabeth and William (who've become quite close with Katie over her stay with them), propose to adopt her, an idea Jake flatly rejects.
-He struggles to cope as a single father however, with his seizures returning (a fact he hides).
-Due to his brain damage Jake's writing suffers, resulting in his next book being panned by critics, with his own publishing company choosing not to market it widely.
-Due to his difficulties, Elizabeth and William sue him for custody, which Jake fears they can win.
+Upon his return, Elizabeth and William (who've become quite attached to Katie over her stay with them), propose to adopt her, an idea Jake flatly rejects.
+He struggles to cope as a single father, however, with his seizures returning (a fact he hides).
+Due to his brain damage, Jake's writing suffers, resulting in his next book being panned by critics, with his own publishing company choosing not to market it widely.

+Due to his difficulties, Elizabeth and William sue Jake for custody, which he fears they can win.
 He writes an entire book with a burst of inspiration, angering Katie in the process by neglecting her.
-The lawsuit against him is dropped when William is revealed to have impregnated his secretary and Elizabeth files for divorce.
-Sadly however after his last book Fathers and Daughters, Jake's seizures result in his accidental death due to a head injury when he falls in the bathroom.
+The lawsuit against Jake is dropped when William is revealed to have impregnated his secretary and Elizabeth files for divorce.
+Sadly however, after finishing his last book Fathers and Daughters, Jake's seizures result in his accidental death due to a head injury when he falls in the bathroom.
 His final book wins him a posthumous Pulitzer.

-25 years later, Katie attends college and is studying psychology.
+25 years later, Katie attends graduate school and is studying psychology.
 It's shown that she's quite promiscuous, taking a guy she's just met into the bathroom and having sex with him.
 She rebuffs any more intimate relationship.

-Katie is shown to become a social worker, and connects with a girl named Lucy who, like her, has lost her mother, refusing to speak since her death.
-She continues her pattern of one-night stands before meeting Cameron, a man who has idolized her father's work, and they begin a relationship.
-With her help, Lucy improves greatly to the point that she's adopted, though Katie is hurt by hearing that they'll have no further contact.
+Katie becomes a social worker and connects with a girl named Lucy.
+She, like her, has lost her mother and has refused to speak since her death.
+Katie continues her pattern of one-night stands before meeting Cameron, a man who has idolized her father's work, and they begin a relationship.

+With Katie's help, Lucy improves greatly to the point that she's adopted, though Katie is hurt by hearing that they'll have no further contact.
 Though she grows closer to Cameron, Katie is still dealing with intimacy issues such as being afraid of losing him.

-She cheats on him, and Cameron angrily breaks up with her after learning this.
-Katie goes to his apartment, declaring her love for him, but she runs away after seeing he's with another woman.
+Katie cheats on him, and when Cameron finds out he angrily breaks up with her.
+Katie goes to his apartment, declaring her love for him, but runs away after seeing another woman inside.
 When she returns home in dejection though, Cameron is there waiting; they embrace and kiss.

-The film is told in alternating segments between the past with Katie as a child with Jake and as a young adult in relationship with others.